MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 # Taking a Step Back: Dogs

 Every hero needs some help along their journey.
-We're going to enlist the help of humanity's greatest friend to help us understand the concepts behind **Object Oriented Programming**.
+Before we dive deep into the supers, we're going to enlist the help of humanity's greatest friend to help us understand the concepts behind **Object Oriented Programming**.

 ![dog](dog.jpg)

-How does a dog help us with programming?
+But wait, you might be thinking, how does a dog help us with programming?

-## Describing a Dog as an Object
+## Properties and Methods

 We've seen and used objects in Python already.
 A Python list for example is an object that we've already encountered.
-Objects hold data (called **properties**) and code (called **methods**).
-Both properties and methods are similar to the **variables** and **functions** that we've already seen and written.
-The difference is that properties and methods are localized to the **scope** of their object.
+Objects hold variables (called **properties**) and functions (called **methods**).

-Object oriented programming seeks to represent code similarly to the way you think of objects in the real world by describing the features - such as color, or breed, and actions such as bark and eat -- that are associated with the object.
+Object oriented programming seeks to represent code similarly to the way you think of objects in the real world by describing the features (properties) - such as eye color, or breed - and actions (methods) - such as bark and eat - that are associated with the object.

+## Classes

 Before we can build an object however we need to create a **class** -- or the blueprint from which that object is constructed by the computer.
 A **class** is like a set of instructions that tells the computer how to create your object in memory.
-A class describes the methods (functions) and properties (variables) that will exist in the object when it's created (or **instantiated**) in memory.
+A class _describes_ the methods (functions) and properties (variables) that will exist in an object when it's created.

-The `class` allows many objects to be created from a single definition just as a factory can produce many toy cars from a single set of designs.
+The `class` allows many objects to be created from a single definition just as a factory can produce many cars from a single set of designs.
 At the same time each object can store unique values associated with it just as each car from a factory can have different options (for example, its color, number of doors, and other features).

+## Instantiation

+When we create an object of a class in memory, this is called **instantiation**.
+Think of it as the factory creating a car (object) based on the blueprints of what a car should look like (class).
+An object can also be referred to as an **instance of a class**, a real thing that brings to life (in code, at least) everything the class described.
+We'll revisit instantiation further in this chapter.

 # Make a Dog Class